sangeetamenon/sangeetamenon.github.io/content/_index.md

 # Sangeeta Menon

-**SOS --- URGENTLY LOOKING FOR A JOB**

 ### About Me

 I am a **Technical Writer** with more than **16 years of experience** in creating and managing technical information for engineering and software products.
-I have primarily worked in domains such as *Networking*, *Telecommunications*, and *Health Care*.
+I have primarily worked in domains such as *Telecommunications*, *Networking*, and *Health Care*.

-I am a fun-loving and grateful person who likes cooking and spending time with family.
+On a personal note, I am fun-loving and grateful for what life has given me.
+I like cooking and spending time with family.
 In my spare time, I write in this website.

 ### Contact